RyanHx/AmazonEbookGetter/README.md

 2. You may need the latest .NET Framework runtime - https://dotnet.microsoft.com/download/dotnet-framework/net48
 3. This is only for users of the .co.uk Amazon domain!

+I also recommend setting up a rule in your email inbox that auto-deletes order confirmations from Amazon - you'll end up with over 800 ebooks in total, each with their own confirmation email.
 ## Usage
 1. Open AmazonEbookGetter.exe
 2. Give it the full path to your Firefox exe (it'll show an example)